felixlopz/hubrise-test-task/content/apps/tastycloud/en/map-ref-codes.md

     - Options
     - Quantité
 1. From the row with the TastyCloud and HubRise mapping, click the **Delete icon** on the right hand side.

+## Deals and Discounts

+## Payment Methods

+TastyCloud offers various payment methods, including cash and online payment.
+No ref codes are specified for the different methods and TastyCloud only sends the type of payment through to HubRise.

+## Service Types

+Service Type such as Delivery, Collection or Eat in are supported.
+These service types are not supported by unique ref codes in TastyCloud, but might require a EPOS code entry.
+Refer to your connected EPOS documentation on the HubRise website to verify.

+Service Types may be added in your TastyCloud back office.

+## Charges

+Although TastyCloud supports delivery charges, this information is not sent through to HubRise.